Leor8a/leor8a.github.io/_pages/curriculum.md

 **iOS Developer, Android Developer, Web Developer, Founder** March 2019 - PRESENT

 Founder of Tequila Freak Website, a one man studio.
-Founder, manager and creator of www.tequilafreak.com, a website for Computer Graphic Lovers.
-TequilaFreak.com holds my portafolio, a blog, where I can talk about CG and my favorite stuff, and my portafolio of proyects that I was involved into on the past years.
+Founder, manager and creator of www.tequilafreak.com,a website for Computer Graphic Lovers.
+TequilaFreak.com holds my portafolio of proyects that I was involved into on the past years, and a blog, where I can talk about CG and my favorite stuff.

 **Junior iOS Developer**
 Company: New Land Apps
 June 2018 - March 2019